ClearBlade/native-libraries/clearblade.md

 @param {string} data: Data or error description in case of an error

 ## Cache.set(key, value, callback)
 Sets data in the cache.
 Requires that the Cache object was initialized with a cache name.
-On success, this returns a Set done string.
+On success, this returns a "Set done" string.

 * @param {string} key: Key in cache
 * @param {string|number|object|array|boolean|null} value: Data to be stored in the cache